annabitzer/Project-1---Group-9/README.md

 ### 1. How do people who play for money compare to people who play for fun?
 #### Analysis by Aliyu Muraina
+The deduction from this part of the analysis is that there are more people playing video games for fun than for competition: 5289 versus 2091.
+People who play primarily for fun may have lower anxiety levels on average compared to those playing professionally for money.
+Playing as a hobby rather than for income may be less stressful.
+There are 2734 people with employment that play just for fun, compared to the 1390 people that are unemployed.
+The analysis also showed that people play to spend time with friends and family.

 ### 2. Do professional players have a better Satisfaction with Life (SWL) score than casual players?
 #### Analysis by Andrew Arjune
+In this section, it was found that the percentage of players who game solely for fun was 92%, i.e. those not playing to make a living generally have a higher SWL score than competitive or professional gamers, averaging 1.5 points higher.
+This was in line with what our team hypothesized, especially given how skewed the dataset seemed to be.
+Of the players asked, 84% were playing League of Legends, an exclusively online game with little to no single player options.
+This presents a fairly substantial sample of bias, as casual players are more likely to decompress while gaming, while professional players are more likely to be focused on gaming performance, mechanics, and other aspects, making them less likely to just sit back and enjoy their gaming experience.

 ### 3. Are those who play alone more anxious than those who play socially?